SagaLGIT/tech-bootcamp-ws/README.md

 ## Future work
-If you want to continue working on this outside of this workshop, we suggest you exchange the cloud database with a local database.
+If you want to continue working on this outside of this workshop, we suggest you exchange the cloud database with a local database as the common database we have used in this workshop will be deleted.
 We suggest running a PostgreSQL database in a docker container locally using docker desktop.
 You can find the docker image for PostgreSQL at [hub.docker.com](https://hub.docker.com/_/postgres).